jaromir-sukuba/nvm/readme.md

 	- **PCB_side_panel** - side panel, designed as PCB in Kicad.
 FR4 material works, aluminium would probably too, if reflowed.
 Two pieces needed for enclosure.

 ## Resume
-This project was much of fun and exploration, with side effect of gaining nanovoltmeter.
-I tried to do it as good as possible within hobby budget, at the expense of not very cheap nor easy circuit.
-That gave me idea of cherrypicking the good parts of this instrument, relaxing the design criteria somehow and making new project with significantly shorter and cheaper BOM.
-But that is subject of a different project.
+This project was much fun and exploration, with the side effect of gaining a nanovoltmeter.
+I tried to make it as good as possible within a hobby budget, at the expense of not very cheap nor easy circuit.
+That gave me the idea of cherrypicking the good parts of this instrument, relaxing the design criteria somehow and making a new project with a significantly shorter and cheaper BOM.
+But that is the subject of a different project.